Anatomy of a REST Request

 [ID]&SearchIndex=Apparel& Keywords=Shirt&Timestamp=[YYYY-MM-DDThh:mm:ssZ]&Signature=[Request Signature]

-If you substituted real IDs in this request and put the entire example in a browser, you would be sending Product Advertising API a request.
+If you substituted real IDs in this request and put the entire example in a browser, you are sending Product Advertising API a request.

-Although the preceding example is in the form you would enter in a browser, it is difficult to read.
-For this reason, this guide presents the same request as follows.
+Although the previous example is the form you enter in a browser, it is difficult to read.
+For this reason, this guide presents the same request as follows:

 http://webservices.amazon.com/onca/xml?
 Service=AWSECommerceService& Operation=ItemSearch& AWSAccessKeyId=